 It is important to note that Fast Five marked a huge change for the franchise far beyond Johnson’s inclusion, as Universal Studios shifted away from the original street-racing premise for the specific reason of chasing a broader audience.
 This combined with a fantastic marketing campaign propelled Fast Five to success in spite of Johnson, who as we have discussed had been largely rejected by American audiences up to this point.

 As the Fast and Furious franchise grew bigger with its sixth and seventh installments, more credit was placed at the feet of Dwayne Johnson’s star-power, but his projects between the blockbuster franchise told a different tale.
-The former WWE star remained trapped underneath the $36 million debut his career had begun with, as Journey 2: The Mysterious Island ($27m), Snitch ($13m), Pain and Gain ($20m), and Hercules ($29m) all tried and failed to overcome it.
+The former WWE star remained trapped underneath the $36 million debut his career began with, as Journey 2: The Mysterious Island ($27m), Snitch ($13m), Pain and Gain ($20m), and Hercules ($29m) all tried and failed to overcome it.

 Only G.I.
 Joe: Retaliation was able to surpass that haunting number, but only just, when it debuted with $40 million in April 2013.
 This could be down to any number of factors including: the power of the G.I.
 Joe brand, the involvement of Channing Tatum and Bruce Willis, or interest from those who enjoyed the first movie.